 This week I decided to give sourdough cake a whirl.
 I’m so glad I did too!
 This cake turned out delicious, chocolatey, and super-duper healthy.
-And topped with an anti-candida Fudge Frosting is enough to make me swoon!
+And topped with a healthIER Buttercream Frosting is enough to make me swoon!
 I can seriously say I don’t feel a bit guilty when indulging in this one!

-1/2 c. coconut oil, warmed just enough to melt
+1/2 c. coconut oil, or butter warmed just enough to melt

 2 eggs